unytics/bigfunctions/docs/index.md

 <div class="hero" markdown>

-# Deploy Functions in your BigQuery Project
+# A Framework for BigQuery functions

 Build your own catalog of advanced functions.